 The WCJC Testing Centers are located on the Wharton, Richmond and Sugar Land Campuses.

 *** Due to Coronavirus precautions, Sugar Land Testing Center is closed until further notice.***

 Types of Tests Offered

-The college testing center staff administers a variety of tests and assessments to help students achieve their academic, personal and vocational goals.
+The WCJC Testing Centers administer a variety of tests and assessments to help students achieve their academic, personal, and vocational goals.
 Testing services include:

 - CLEP (College Level Examination Program)

-- ACT (local use only—see ACT website for national testing information)
+- Local ACT (local use only—see ACT website for national testing information)

 - Pre-TASP Reading Test